 1. Temple-Style Buildings

-Ancient Greek temples inspire temple-style buildings.
-They feature prominent porticos with columns of Doric, Ionic, or Corinthian orders.
-These structures aim to convey permanence and authority.
-So, they are popular for civic and public buildings.
+Ancient Greek temples inspire temple-style neoclassical architecture.
+These buildings feature prominent porticos with columns of Doric, Ionic, or Corinthian orders.
+They aim to convey permanence and authority, making them popular for civic and public buildings.

 2. Palladian Buildings

 Palladian buildings reflect the principles of Italian architect Andrea Palladio.
-Famous architecture in Italy has a clear, symmetrical structure.
+Famous neoclassical architecture in Italy follows a clear, symmetrical structure.
 It often features large windows and classical porticos.
-Palladian architecture often has a central block with wings extending from it.
+Palladian architecture typically has a central block with wings extending from it.

 This creates an expansive layout.
-This style is common in country estates and civic buildings, like the Villa Rotonda in Italy.
-Palladian architecture uses columns and pediments.
-This links it to ancient Rome and Greece.
+This style is common in country estates and civic buildings like the Villa Rotonda in Italy.
+Neoclassical architecture uses columns and pediments, linking it to ancient Rome and Greece.
+Neoclassicism architecture draws from these classical elements, making it timeless and enduring.

 It melds the past and present in stone.
-Neoclassical splendor can be seen in famous buildings around the world, showcasing the enduring elegance of this architectural style.
+Neo-classical architectural splendor can be seen in examples of neoclassical architecture around the world, showcasing the enduring elegance of this architectural style.
+Neoclassical ideals continue to influence design, blending classical beauty with modern function.

-The United States Capitol Building in Washington, D.C., exemplifies neoclassicism with its grand scale, symmetrical design, and use of classical orders like Doric, Ionic, and Corinthian columns.
+The United States Capitol Building in Washington, D.C., is a prime example of neoclassical architecture.
+It has a grand scale and a symmetrical design.
+The building uses classical orders like Doric, Ionic, and Corinthian columns.

-It stands as one of the famous buildings in the USA, representing the neoclassical style’s enduring impact on American architecture.
+It is one of the most famous buildings in the USA.
+It shows the lasting impact of neoclassicism architecture on American design.

 The White House is a prime example of U.S. neoclassical architecture.
 Designed by James Hoban and completed in 1800, it features a striking façade of limestone and brick.